DannyDainton/basic-newman-slack-bot/README.md

 Heroku offers a free account which allows you to easily get up and running in seconds, as it's a free version, the app goes to 'sleep' after a longer period of inactivity but you 'wake it up' when it receives another `POST` request.
 Head over to [Heroku](https://signup.heroku.com/), sign up and Log yourself in.

 Once you're logged in, you can use the one click 'Deploy to Heroku' button - This will open the Heroku deploy page in the same window so I would recommend opening it in a new tab.
-I tried using HTML within the markdown to open it in a new window but apparently Github doesn't like this method. :(
+I tried using HTML within the markdown to open it in a new window but apparently GitHub doesn't like this method. :(

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/DannyDainton/basic-newman-slack-bot)